 Vendors

-We encourage you to apply early as many categories fill up quickly.
-Once your application is submitted, the Fair Chair for your category will review it and send a confirmation upon approval.
-As the event date approaches, you’ll receive additional details.
+We encourage you to apply early because many categories fill up quickly.
+Once your application is submitted, the Fair Chair for your category will review it and send a confirmation if you are approved.
+As the Fair approaches, you will receive additional details and updates.

 Art Show & Sale